 All pupils are then assessed annually on the same formal basis, so as to ensure a statistically valid and objective assessment of their progression across KS3 and KS4.
-Progress is monitored against both the school entry baseline of year 7 and across the preceding academic year.
+Accordingly, in each year progress is monitored against both the school entry baseline of year 7 and against the preceding academic year.
 The results are then fed into CASPA, which is used to compare Highshore progression with that of other similar students nationally.
 The findings from this assessment, together with the equivalent National Curriculum/P Levels, are passed to class teachers to provide them with baselines and guidance as to student progress and attainment.

-In 2014 98% of pupils equalled, or bettered expected levels of progress.
+In 2014 98% of pupils equaled, or bettered expected levels of progress.

-In 2015 98% equalled or bettered expectations with 81% exceeding expected levels of progress.
+In 2015 98% equaled or bettered expectations with 81% exceeding expected levels of progress.

-In 2016 progress remained high with 96% 0f pupils meeting or exceeding expectations.
+In 2016 progress remained high with 96% of pupils meeting or exceeding expectations.